uiriansan/streamlabs_spotify_overlay/README.md

 # Node.js

 1. Clone this repo;
-2. Go to https://developer.spotify.com/dashboard/ and log in with your Spotify account;
+2. Go to https://developer.spotify.com/dashboard/ and sign in with your Spotify account;
 3. Create a new app;
 4. Go to YourApp > Edit settings;
 5. Add "http://localhost:3535" to Redirect URIs and press "Save";